jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/02_logical_conjunction.rst

         if p == True:
             return True

-  the terminal still shows an :ref:`AssertionError`
+  the terminal still shows :ref:`AssertionError`
 * I then add a condition for the second input value

   .. code-block:: python